 - If eggs are not showing signs of developing, remove them.
-You will know they are developing and you should keep them because most of the egg will be quite dark.
+You will know the egg is developing and getting ready to hatch because most of the egg will be quite dark, there is a whole chick in that egg.
 Place back in the incubator.

 Step Three in Incubator Lockdown

 - Make sure that there is oxygen getting into your incubator.
-Even at this late stage you can lose chicks due to lack of enough oxygen.
+Even at this late stage, you can lose chicks due to a lack of enough oxygen.

 Step Four in Locking Down Incubators

-- Step turning your eggs.
+- Stop turning your eggs.
 They need some peace and stillness to get themselves into the right position for hatching.

 Step Five – Final Step to Lockdown

-- Close the incubator. no more touching or candling of the eggs.
-Opening and closing it during this time is going to let humidity out which can cause the membrane around the chick to dry out and kill them.
+- Close the incubator.
+No more touching or candling of the eggs.
+Opening and closing it during this time is going to let the humidity out which can cause the membrane around the chick to dry out and kill them.

 - Opening the lid occasionally for a few seconds to fill the humidity pot will not affect humidity much, and the levels will rise again, although that can take a while.